Oct 2, 2016

 But SSJ, What If I Get GOOD?

-Here, you might be saying to yourself that with practice, that 30% could quickly rise to 70% and you can potentially also play this one champion at a professional level and rise through the ranks.
+Here, you might be saying to yourself that with practice, that 30% could quickly rise to 70%, and that you can potentially also play this one champion at a professional level and rise through the ranks.

 This is certainly possible, and if you have the time and skill to do it, then more power to you.